-A social enterprise is an organization that addresses a basic unmet need or solves a social or environmental problem through a market-driven approach. – Social Enterprise Alliance.
+The term social enterprise can be defined as an organization that addresses a basic unmet need or solves a social or environmental problem through a market-driven approach, according to the Social Enterprise Alliance.
 However, with such a broad definition, a lot of organizations can fall under the category of a social enterprise.

 More than 30 years ago, one of the world’s first social enterprises opened its doors—FINCA, a bank for the poor.

 The free market was failing billions of people who could not access financial services.
 A basic need was unmet.
 So FINCA jumped into the breach.
 We started off by making small loans—as tiny as $25—and eventually added savings, insurance and other financial services.

 To succeed, we had to go where others feared to tread.
 And, with support from many people over the years, we proved the banks (and the market) wrong.
 The poor could be good customers.